girliemac/girliemac.github.io/_posts/2021-07-12-microsoft-beginners-sketchnotes.md

   - microsoft
 ---

-A year ago, [I joined Microsoft](https://twitter.com/girlie_mac/status/1280180665367982080) and it has been an interesting ride so far, despite the fact that I joined during the pademic.
+A year ago, [I joined Microsoft](https://twitter.com/girlie_mac/status/1280180665367982080) and it has been an interesting ride so far, despite the fact that I joined during the pandemic.
 (Leaving the previous workplace, Slack without going to office was interesting in a different way though...)

 Although my main focus is supporting Microsoft 365 developer products, I have gotten chances to work on numerous projects outside of the immediate team, including open technologies, education, localization, etc. to keep myself involved in something I have been always working on for my entire tech career, and not tied to the Microsoft proprietary technologies.